- Home

 Wellhead Protection Plan

-The City of Inver Grove Heights has completed the development of their Wellhead Protection Plan.
-This plan is designed to protect the groundwater aquifers that supply our municipal drinking water wells.
+The IGH Wellhead Protection Plan is designed to protect groundwater aquifers that supply municipal drinking water wells.
 The plan identifies potential sources of contamination that could pollute local groundwater wells and aquifers.
-The ultimate goal of this plan is help ensure that Inver Grove Heights continues to provide its customers with a safe and abundant supply of clean drinking water for generations to come.
+The ultimate goal of this plan is help ensure that the City continues to provide its customers with a safe and abundant supply of clean drinking water for generations to come.

 Private Wells

-- While the wellhead protection program is only required for public water supply wells, individual residential wells are one item that can potentially transmit contamination to the aquifer.
+While the wellhead protection program is only required for public water supply wells, individual residential wells can also potentially transmit contamination to the aquifer.
 If a residential well is poorly constructed, not maintained, or improperly abandoned, that well becomes a potential avenue for contamination to enter the aquifer.
 All homeowners with their own wells are encouraged to monitor the health of their own well through water quality sampling.
-While the City of Inver Grove Heights does not have the resources to test each residential well for contaminants, the process is relatively inexpensive for property owners and is highly recommended.
+While the City does not have the resources to test each residential well for contaminants, the process is relatively inexpensive for property owners and is highly recommended.
 More information about private well testing is available from the Minnesota Department of Health website.

 If you are looking at sealing your well, grants may be available.
-Contact the staff person below for more information.
+Contact the City at 651-450-4309 for more information.

 Household Hazardous Wastes